mox692/tokio/proposal.en.md

 ### Register Uring File Descriptor

 By registering the `io_uring` file descriptor with `epoll`, we can receive completion events via `epoll_ctl`.
-This can be done at the time of the first file I/O or during runtime initialization using `mio`.
+This can be done at the time of the first file I/O or during runtime initialization using mio.
 For the initial implementation, we can start with a dummy token, e.g. `TOKEN_WAKEUP`.

+The code for uring fd initialization would look like this:

 ```rust
 pub(crate) fn add_uring_source(